Kh Haris withdraws from Nawaz cases citing biases

 That here it is pertinent to mention that the proceedings in Reference No 20/2017 were expedited, it is submitted with respect, in circumstances which left the credibility of this learned court in serious doubt.

-Haris has written in his application that this court on 8-11-2017 had passed an order that all as to avoid conflicting judgements or any likelihood of ignoring any defence that will be produced by the accused in the court.
-This decision was rendered while rejecting Mian Nawaz Sharif’s plea of holding a joint trail of the three references.
-The application further says that this decision of AC was challenged in the Islamabad High Court that too upheld AC’s decision on 23-11-2017 with a note that when all the references were to be announced simultaneously, there was no need of a joint trail.
+Haris has written in his application that this court on 8-11-2017 had passed an order that all the three references shall be decided together as to avoid conflicting judgements or any likelihood of ignoring any defence that will be produced by the accused in the court.
+This decision was rendered while rejecting Mian Nawaz Sharif’s plea of holding a joint trial of the three references.
+The application further says that this decision of AC was challenged in the Islamabad High Court that too upheld AC’s decision on 23-11-2017 with a note that when all the references were to be announced simultaneously, there was no need of a joint trial.

 Khawaja Haris has further mentioned that he had filed an application in the AC that the examination-in-chief of Wajid Zia should be recorded in all the three references before he could start cross examination but that application too was rejected on 02-03-2017 with a note that when the references were to be decided simultaneously, so they shall be decided simultaneously.
 The court also held that the statement of Wajid Zia would be recorded one after the other in all three references.
 Haris has maintained that the AC has deviated from its own orders and the court has failed to honour any of the representations made by it.
 The application mentions that when Wajid Zia was being cross examined in al-Azizia Mills case, his cross examination was stopped in the middle and the AC ordered to record the statements of accused under section 342 of the CrPC in the Avenfield Flats case.